mpartipilo/tikatours_src/tour/georgia-tours/georgia-highlights/index.en.md

 language: en
 url: georgia-tours/georgia-highlights
 template: tour
+heading:
+title: ""
 tour_id: 35
-heading:
 short_descr: A glimpse into the amazing contrast of Georgian nature and warm hospitality of the Georgian people can be found on the 8-day journey.
 Begin in cosmopolitan Tbilisi, continue on a scenic and
 price_from: 0
 duration:
+itinerary: ./itinerary.en.md
+inclusions: ./inclusions.en.md
 country_id: 1
 main_category_id: 1
 sub_category_id: 0
-imggrp_id: 0
-itinerary: ./itinerary.en.md
-inclusions: ./inclusions.en.md
 ---
 A glimpse into the amazing contrast of Georgian nature and warm hospitality of the Georgian people can be found on the 8\-day journey.
 Begin in cosmopolitan Tbilisi,